 Another set of providers of business valuation services, for both large and medium-sized corporations, are the Big 4 accounting firms (Pricewaterhouse Coopers, Deloitte, KPMG, Ernst & Young).
 They have a large network of offices around the world and are usually staffed with seasoned professionals.
 Similar to investment banks they provide business valuation services in relation to transactions such as buying or selling a business, raising funds through equity or debt, or restructuring a troubled business.
 Unlike investment banks, the accounting firms work on a purely advisory basis and have no financial interest in the above-mentioned business deals.
 Their downside is that their services are expensive and out of reach to most smaller businesses.

-Contact us if need advice on retaining a suitable business valuation services firm.
+Contact us, your business lawyers in Miami, Florida USA if need to retaining a suitable business valuation services firm.

 Malescu Law – business valuation services